 …and then the demo began!
 There’s just something about a man and tools…

-A few months later, it was done!
-Remember the wall the bed was against?
+A few months later, the quilting room was done!
+Let’s take a tour through the sewing space.
+First, remember the wall the bed was against?
 It’s now a gorgeous desk and sewing space.
 There is room for two people to sit side-by-side at the desk, and ceiling height cabinets on each side provide a *ton* of storage space.
-The chair is on wheels, which means I can easily slide from side to side when switching from pay-the-bills mode to sewing mode.
+The chair is on wheels with no arms, which means I can easily slide from side to side when switching from pay-the-bills mode to sewing mode.
 One other change you’ll notice is the walls went from tan to gray; I love gray.
 It’s my favorite muted color, and it makes the space feel so clean and bright!

 In looking closer at the storage on the sewing side, I wanted to have space for general sewing storage, scraps (as I love applique!), different types of threads (both those that are for embroidery and other specialty threads), and books.